VadaPavMan/Basic-Practice-Questions-for-C/README.md

 10. Change the value to ten time.
 Write a program to change the variable to ten times of its current value.
 Using call-by reference.

+11. Write a program using a function which calculates the sum and average of two numbers.
+Use pointers and print the value of sum and average in main().